-Paul Desan, MD, PhD, is Director of the Psychiatric Consultation Service for Yale New Haven Hospital.
+Paul Desan, MD, Ph.D., is the co-founder of Pursuit of Happiness and the Director of the Psychiatric Consultation Service for Yale New Haven Hospital.
 He obtained an A.B. in psychology at Princeton University, a Ph.D. in neurobiology at Harvard Medical School and an M.D. at Yale University School of Medicine.
 His present research interests include mood disorders, particularly Seasonal Affective Disorder or S.A.D., and how S.A.D. can be used as a model to measure the interaction of psychological factors such as stress and cognitive style, and biological factors including seasonal cues.
 One focus of interest is the question of how a resilient individual can regulate mood and maintain life satisfaction in medical illness and existential loss.

 Marie Cooke PhD is COO of Pursuit of Happiness.
 She was previously the Further Education Programme Director at the Maryvale Institute, England, supporting hundreds of distance-learning, adult students from all over the world each year, studying theology and catechetics.
 She previously obtained a BA Div (Hons) and research MTh from Maynooth in Ireland, before completing a doctorate at the University of Glasgow.
 Marie successfully initiated and led a peer wellbeing support programme for University of Strathclyde students which utilised POH training and contributed to research.
 Born in Dumbarton, Scotland, Marie has lived and worked in ten cities from Berlin to Inverness.
 With decades of experience in youth work, chaplaincy and project management, Marie is currently the Ministry Development Staff Support Officer for the Church of Scotland in Glasgow Presbytery.